ramishah/monthwrapped/README.md

 A React application that connects to Spotify API to display your top 5 songs from the past month.

+> **Note**: Due to Spotify's recent API quota changes (May 2025), this app may have limited functionality.
+See [quota documentation](https://developer.spotify.com/documentation/web-api/concepts/quota-modes) for details.

 ## Demo

 ![Month Wrapped Demo](demo.gif)